The Hvnter releases new single, “Bury The Dead” for Netflix show, Lucifer

 Amelia Rodriguez

-I am a senior at Columbia College Chicago majoring in journalism with a focus in magazine writing and a minor in creative writing.
-I mainly focus on arts and culture stories but have experience in news writing as well.
+Amelia is a senior at Columbia College Chicago majoring in journalism with a focus in magazine writing and a minor in creative writing.
+As an arts and culture writer, she focuses on writing concert, song, and album reviews, as well as stories about the creative process.

 Leave a Reply